FAQ – Frequently Asked Questions

 You receive your order in a sturdy, insulated carrying bag.
 Most items will be packaged in reusable mason jars while some items may come in a paper bag or another wrapped container (click on the picture for a larger view).

-Please review our pricing policy by clicking here.
-Our preferred method of payment is cash or checks payable to Community Cuisine.
-Paypal is available. $20 deposit for the reusable jars and insulating carrying bag – if you decide to discontinue ordering with us please return all remaining jars and bag(s) to us and we’ll promptly refund your $20.
+$20 deposit for the reusable jars and insulating carrying bag – if you decide to discontinue ordering with us please return all remaining jars and bag(s) within 60 days of your last order to us and we’ll promptly refund your $20.

 generally 1 cup, soups are 12 oz – people tell us that 2 items usually make a meal.

 Complete Meal Jars are come in small (16 oz jar) and large (32 oz jar).
 The smaller one is often enough for a light meal.
 The large one could serve two people, or one person for a large meal.

 Large salads ( in 32oz jar) are a light meal.
 They usually have grains and/or legumes added to fresh salad ingredients to make the salad filling.

 keep in the fridge for up to 6 days, many dishes taste good at room temperature.
 Most dishes can be heated up in a pan, add a little water if necessary, cover with lid, heat slowly on very low heat.
 Heating in the toaster oven also works well for many dishes.
 Ask us if you need more detailed instructions.